HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The LDO instruction loads an offset into general register "r".
-The offset is computed by adding the low sign extended offset value to the general base register "b".
+The offset is computed by adding the sign extended offset value to the general base register "b".
 Memory is not referenced.

 #### Operation

 ```
-   GR[instr.[r]] <- GR[instr.[b]] + lowSignExt( instr.[ofs], 18 );
+   GR[instr.[r]] <- GR[instr.[b]] + signExtend( instr.[ofs], 18 );
 ```

 #### Exceptions